mjmassicotte/Latin-101/hw7.md

   Daedalus made wings for himself and his son, Icaro.

 Bacchus Ariadnen amauit et **sibi** in coniugium abduxit.
-  Bacchus loved Ariadne and herself led Ariadne in marriage.
+  Bacchus loved Ariadne and he married Ariadnen for his own benefit.

 Pelopia gladium eripuit, et in pectus **sibi** detrusit.
-  Pelopia seized a sword, and pushed it into his chest.
+  Pelopia took the sword, and thrust it into her chest.

 Iuno Venus Minerua formam **sibi** uindicauerunt.
   Iuno laid claim to the form of Venus Minerua.